 These shares may be offered and sold at various times by the stockholders identified in this prospectus.
-The offering is not being underwritten.
-These shares were issued in connection with our acquisition of Hexagen Limited in September 1998.

 The selling stockholders may offer and sell their shares in transactions on the Nasdaq National Market, in negotiated transactions, or both.
 These sales may occur at fixed prices that are subject to change, at prices that are determined by prevailing market prices, or at negotiated prices.